You are here:About>Education>Italian Language

 Italian Present Subjunctive Tense

-Language is fluid, and usage changes.
+Language is fluid, and its usage is constantly changing.
 A case in point is the subjunctive (il congiuntivo), which in English is rapidly becoming extinct.
-Phrases like "I suggest you go home immediately" and "Robert wishes that you open the window" are not in frequent use anymore.
+Phrases like "I suggest you go home immediately" and "Robert wishes that you open the window" are not frequently used anymore.

 Typical phrases that call for the subjunctive tense include: